Admin, installation, and OAuth performance

 Conditionally escape your embedded app iframeAnchor link to section titled "Conditionally escape your embedded app iframe"

-For merchants to grant permission for your app to access sensitive data, your app needs to redirect to the OAuth grant screen:
+For users to grant permission for your app to access sensitive data, your app needs to redirect to the OAuth grant screen:

 If your app is rendered inside of an iframe, then the grant screen won't render due to